ttompk/als/readme.md

 ## Project Overview

-Using machine learning, a predictive model was built to determine the length of time from onset of disease until death.
-The model can predict the day of death with an abolute error of 149 days and an R-squared of 0.75.
+Using machine learning, several predictive models were built to determine the length of time from onset of disease until death in ALS subjects.
+A random forest regression model was ultimately chosen as it provided the best performance.
+The model can predict the day of death with an abolute error of 149 days, an R-squared of 0.75, and accuracy of 83%.
 The model requires information from the onset of disease and functional assessments taken since onset.
-As a result, the model cannot predict the length of survival at the time of diagnosis unless a functional assessment has been made.
+As a result, the model cannot predict the length of survival at the time of diagnosis alone, unless a functional assessment has been made.

 ### ALS